 Interested in joining the lab?
 Come join our projects focusing on the following themes:

-Learning as a dynamic and interactive cognitive processe
+Attention, learning, and decision-making as dynamic and interactive cognitive processes

-Differences in learning systems across development and developmental disorders
+Differences in attention and learning systems across development and in developmental disorders

 Translating basic science into applied interventions to boost attention, learning, and memory